Stellar Pink® Dogwood

 The Stellar Pink Dogwood grows best in part shade, particularly during the hottest part of the afternoon, although it can tolerate full sun conditions.
 It makes a majestic patio, shade, or lawn tree.

 The stunning show of pink flowers appears in spring after the tree has leafed out.
 This is typical of Korean dogwoods (Cornus kousa).
-The blooms occur in April or May.
-They measure 3-5 inches in diameter.
+The blooms occur in April or May and measure 3-5 inches in diameter.
 Four bracts make up the showy part of the ‘flower,’ but the true flowers are actually found clustered in the center where the bracts meet.

-The leaves of the Cherokee Chief Dogwood are elliptical to oval in shape and an attractive shade of dark green, with the typical dogwood parallel venation.
+The leaves of the Stellar Pink Dogwood are elliptical to oval in shape and an attractive shade of dark green, with the typical dogwood parallel venation.
 The foliage turns a deep purplish-red in the fall.

-Cornus x ‘Rutgan’ has resistance to anthracnose and dogwood borer.
-It doesn’t need much pruning, except to remove any broken branches.
-However, it can be susceptible to powdery mildew and canker.
+This dogwood tree has resistance to anthracnose and dogwood borer.
+It doesn’t need much pruning except to remove any broken branches.
+However, it can be susceptible to powdery mildew and canker disease.
 Leaf scorch can occur in hot and windy locations.

 Height: 15-30 ft.